Kray twins: Early life

 Ronnie later stated about his childhood: "We had our mother, and we had each other, so we never needed no one else".
-One of the Krays' cousins who attended school with them, Billy Wilshire, recalled: "It's hard to say exactly what it was, but they weren't like other children".
-The Krays' biographer, John Pearson, argued that their mother planted the seeds of the malignant narcissism that the twins would display as adults by encouraging her sons to think of themselves as being extraordinary while spoiling their every whim.
+Billy Wilshire, a cousin of the Krays who attended school with them, recalled: "It's hard to say exactly what it was, but they weren't like other children".
+The Krays' biographer, John Pearson, argued that their mother planted the seeds of the malignant narcissism that the twins would display as adults by encouraging her sons to think of themselves as being extraordinary, while spoiling their every whim.

-During the Second World War, Mr. Kray deserted from the British Army, having been conscripted in September 1939.
-He spent the next 15 years living as a fugitive, being finally arrested in 1954.
+During the Second World War, the Krays' father deserted from the British Army, having been conscripted in September 1939.
+He spent the next fifteen years living as a fugitive, being finally arrested in 1954.
 During this period, he was only irregularly involved in raising his family.
 Meanwhile, the twins were evacuated to East House in Hadleigh, Suffolk, with their mother and their older brother.
-The family remained in Hadleigh for about one year before moving back to London, as Mrs. Kray missed her friends and family.
+The family remained in Hadleigh for about one year before moving back to London, as Violet missed her friends and family.
 While they were in Hadleigh, the twins attended Bridge Street Boys' School.
+In adulthood the twins would buy two homes in nearby Bildeston, one for themselves and another for their parents.

 In a 1989 interview, Ronnie described Hadleigh as the twins' first time in the countryside, recalling that both were attracted to the "quietness, the peacefulness of it, the fresh air, nice scenery, nice countryside – different from London.
 We used to go to a big 'ill called Constitution Hill and used to go sledging there in the winter-time."

 The influence of their maternal grandfather, Jimmy "Cannonball" Lee, caused the brothers to take up amateur boxing, then a popular pastime for working-class boys in the East End.
 Sibling rivalry spurred them on, and each achieved some success.
 Ronnie was considered to be the more aggressive of the twins, constantly getting into street fights as a teenager.
-The British scholar Jonathan Raban wrote that he had a "low IQ" but that he was an avid reader who especially liked books about T. E. Lawrence, Orde Wingate, and Al Capone.
+The British scholar Jonathan Raban wrote that Ronnie had a "low IQ", but that he was an avid reader who especially liked books about T. E. Lawrence, Orde Wingate and Al Capone.
 Raban attributed much of Ronnie's "savage petulance" as a teenager to his rage over having to hide his bisexual tendencies.
-As well as this the Kray brothers hung around in the Blind Beggar pub in Whitechapel in East London.
+As well as this, the Krays hung around in the Blind Beggar pub in Whitechapel in East London.